Understanding Prophecy and Typology

 Daniel’s Amazing Prophecies

-The book of Daniel presents an extraordinary display of prophetic foreknowledge not only of the succession of empires from the reign of Nebuchadnezzar the Babylonian king about 600 B.C. to the Roman Empire which began to come into power around 241 B.C., but sweeps ahead in history to the reign of the antichrist and the end of the age.
+The book of Daniel presents an extraordinary display of prophetic foreknowledge.
+He foretold, often in great detail, the succession of empires from the reign of Nebuchadnezzar the Babylonian king about 600 B.C. to the Roman Empire which began to come into power around 241 B.C.
+But that was far from all.
+Daniel also foresaw far into the future to the reign of the antichrist and the end of the age.

 The Claims of Christians Questioned